Course: BIOL 223, Topics in Biology or IS 210, Topics in Culture and Civilization (three credits)

 Step 1: Complete the online application.

 Step 2: Fill out a Liability Form.
-Return your completed Liability Form to 313 Ambrose Hall.
+Return your completed Liability Form to the Center for International Education (Lower Cosgrove).

-Step 3: Submit a $500 deposit to the Study Abroad Office (checks payable to St. Ambrose University)
+Step 3: Submit a $500 deposit to the Center for International Education (Lower Cosgrove).
+Make checks payable to St. Ambrose University.